couchbase-examples/ios-swift-quickstart/README.md

 ### Open the project in Xcode

-- Navigate to the `ios-swift-quickstart` folder
+- Navigate to the `ios-swift-quickstart` folder where the repo was closed
-- Double-click the `ios-swift-quickstart.xcodeproj` file
+- Open the `ios-swift-quickstart.xcodeproj` file
   > This should launch Xcode with the project loaded

 ### Configure the app